Managing cost groups

 Introduction

-A Cost Management Group can contain multiple sub-groups.
+A single group can contain multiple child groups.

 Dashboard management